 You've completed ICM I & II.
 Now it's time to put your clinical skills into practice.
-Surgery 665 requires that you write-up a minimum of three (3) complete history and physicals on patients you encounter during the clerkship.
+The third year required Surgery requires that you write-up a minimum of three (3) complete history and physicals on patients you encounter during the clerkship.
 It is important that you learn to make a diagnosis and compile a reasonable and justifiable differential diagnosis with a diagnostic/treatment plan in these workups.
 The faculty are here to assist you in developing these important skills.
 Patients will usually be assigned in such a way as to vary the particular clinical problems and insure maximum exposure to a variety of disease processes.

-You will reinforce your patient evaluation and management skills by writing one write-up each week and reviewing them with the attending of record (first choice and preferable) or Chief Resident (second choice).
+You will reinforce your patient evaluation and management skills by writing them up and reviewing them with the attending of record (first choice and preferable) or Chief Resident (second choice).
 High quality of workups and effective discussion of the primary clinical problem contribute to an attendings view of your clinical performance.
 These workups provide an opportunity for you to integrate knowledge and skills from the basic science years, other clinical clerkships, and the Introduction to Clinical Medicine courses.
 The workup format should be focused but complete.
 Your write-up should include a differential diagnosis, a plan for further workup, and a rational plan for treatment, giving an explanation for your thoughts.
 You will be expected to be completely familiar with each aspect of your patients' management.
 Evaluations and feedback are important to your clinical development.
 You should sit down with the attending to go over each write-up.
 These write-ups are turned in to the patient's attending of record who should read it and give you feedback.
 HINT: Make an appointment with the attending to get feedback.

 View a sample patient write-up.